mennemann/PSLGEditor/README.md

 ### Analysis
-After editing the graph, it will be analyzed.
+If `Auto analyze` is checked, the graph will be analyzed after editing.
+If not, press `Analyze` to analyze it.

 Points/edges that are part of at least one triangle, non-obtuse angles and non-intersecting edges will be marked green.